 Early computing pioneers were very much aware of computational limits, recognising the pivotal role humans have in the overall system.
 With an innate human preference for shiny new things, initially research in Computer Science and later Human Computer Interaction (HCI) understandably concentrated efforts on the machine side of these systems, rather than the human and social aspects.

-The move to the social, especially Suchman’s work on Plans and Situated Actions saw a shift in emphasis, with greater influence being assigned to the human side and the context of the interaction.
-The seeds of co-production appear in Suchman’s work contributing to our research including the turn to the civic where it is recognised citizens can collectively contribute to social justice, including in the provision of local services.
+The move to the social, especially Suchman’s work on Plans and Situated Actions saw a shift in emphasis, with greater influence given to the human side and context of the interaction.
+The seeds of co-production appear in Suchman’s work, contributing to our current research, as well as the turn to the civic where it is recognised citizens can collectively contribute to social justice, including how local services are provided.

-The interdisciplinarity of HCI is a natural fit with the multi-complexity of society – it is not a homogenous mix.
+The interdisciplinarity of HCI is a natural fit with the multi-complexity of society – neither is a homogenous mix.
 HCI research has benefitted from looking to and connecting with the alternative, the niche, the outliers.
-The socio-technical cannot be defined with precision; we cannot assume what problems need to be solved, nor what the solutions will be.
+Socio-technical research cannot be defined with precision; we cannot assume what problems need to be solved, nor what the solutions will be.

-Future research should keep as many avenues open as possible, and seek outliers and oddities.
+Future research should keep open as many avenues as possible, consider what we may have overlooked in the past, and seek outliers and oddities.
 Our research should not attempt to follow well-worn paths nor focus on the shiny new.
 It is suggested that examining the mundane, the ordinary and the simple may provide worthwhile insights – big things have small beginnings.

 Photographs: Author’s own taken at The National Museum of Computing, Bletchley Park.
 The electro-mechanical (left to right): reconstructed Turing-Welchman Bombe machine wiring; Tony Sale with his rebuilt Mk 2 Colossus; reconstructed Turing-Welchman Bombe machine drums.